Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Few-Class Arena (FCA)

 We conducted large-scale experiments spanning ten popular vision models (including CNN and ViT architectures) and ten common datasets \footnote{Models include: ResNet50 (RN50), VGG16, ConvNeXt V2 (CNv2), Inception V3 (INCv3), EfficientNet V2 (EFv2), ShuffleNet V2 (SNv2), MobileNet V3 (MNv3), Vision Transformer base (ViTb), Swin Transformer V2 base (SWv2b) and MobileViT small (MViTs).
 Datasets include CalTech101 (CT101), CalTech256 (CT256), CIFAR100 (CF100), CUB200 (CB200), Food101 (FD101), GTSRB43, (GT43), ImageNet1K (IN1K), Indoor67 (ID67), Quickdraw345 (QD345) and Textures47 (TT47).}.
 Except for ImageNet1K, where pre-trained model weights are available, we train models in other datasets from scratch.
 While different models' training procedures may incur various levels of complexity (particularly in our case for MobileNet V3 and Swin Transformer V2 base), we have endeavored to minimize changes in the existing training pipelines from MMPreTrain.
 The rationale is that if a model exhibits challenges in adapting it to a dataset, then it is often not a helpful choice for a practitioner to select for deployment.

 Results are summarized in Table \ref{tab:ten_m_ten_ds}.
-We make several key observations: (1) models in different datasets (in rows) yield highly variable levels of performance by Top-1 accuracy; (2) no single best model (bold, in columns) exists across all datasets; and (3) model rankings vary across various datasets.
+We observe (1) models in different datasets (in rows) yield highly variable levels of performance by Top-1 accuracy; (2) no single best model (bold, in columns) exists across all datasets; and (3) model rankings vary across various datasets.

-The first two observations are consistent with the findings in \cite{scheidegger2021efficient, fang2024does}.
+The first two observations are consistent with the findings in \citep{scheidegger2021efficient, fang2024does}.
 For (1), it suggests there exists underlying dataset-specific difficulty.
-To capture this characteristic, we adopt the reference dataset classification difficulty number (DCN) \cite{scheidegger2021efficient} to refer to the empirically highest accuracy achieved in a dataset from a finite number of models shown in Table \ref{tab:ten_m_ten_ds} and Figure \ref{fig:fc_full_two} (a).
-For observation (3), we can examine the rankings among the ten models of ResNet50 and EfficientNet V2 in Figure \ref{fig:fc_full_two} (b).
-ResNet50's ranking varies dramatically for the different datasets, for instance ranking 7th on ImageNet1K and 1st on Quickdraw345.
+To capture this characteristic, we adopt the reference dataset classification difficulty number (DCN) \citep{scheidegger2021efficient} to refer to the empirically highest accuracy achieved in a dataset from a finite number of models shown in Table \ref{tab:ten_m_ten_ds} and Figure \ref{fig:fc_full_two} (a).
+For observation (3), we can examine the rankings among the ten datasets of ResNet50 and EfficientNet V2 in Figure \ref{fig:fc_full_two} (b).
+ResNet50's ranking varies dramatically across different datasets, for instance ranking 7th on ImageNet1K and 1st on Quickdraw345.
 This ranking variability is also observed in other models (see all models in the Appendix).
 However, a common practice is to benchmark models -- even for efficiency -- on large datasets, especially ImageNet1K.
 The varied dataset rankings in our experiments expose the limitations of such a practice, further supporting our new benchmark paradigm, especially in the \fcr~.
 In later sections, we leverage DCN and image similarity for further analysis.

-In the next subsections, we introduce three new types of benchmarks: (1) Few-Class, Full Dataset Trained Benchmark (FC-Full), which benchmarks vision models trained on the full dataset with the original number of classes; (2) Few-Class, Subset Trained Benchmark (FC-Sub), which benchmarks vision models trained on subsets of a fewer number of classes than the full dataset, and (3) Few-Class Similarity Benchmark (FC-Sim), which benchmarks image similarity methods and their correlation with model performance.
+In the next subsections, we introduce three new types of benchmarks: (1) Few-Class Full Dataset Trained Benchmark (FC-Full), which benchmarks vision models trained on the full dataset with the original number of classes; (2) Few-Class Subset Trained Benchmark (FC-Sub), which benchmarks vision models trained on subsets of a fewer number of classes than the full dataset, and (3) Few-Class Similarity Benchmark (FC-Sim), which benchmarks image similarity methods and their correlation with model performance.